Wijk en Aalburg: History

 Aalburg was first mentioned in 889 as Alburch.
 The etymology is unclear.
 Wijk was first mentioned in 1208 as Wic and means "neighbourhood".
 Both villages developed along the Afgedamde Maas in the Middle Ages and merged into a single settlement.
 The villages were frequently flooded.

 The tower of the Dutch Reformed church of Aalburg probably dates from the 14th century.
 The church has been extensively modified in 1630.
-The church of Wijk is a basilica like church which was extensively altered in the 18th century.
+The church of Wijk is a basilica-like structure which was extensively altered in the 18th century.

 In 1813, during the French occupation, the administrative system of the Netherlands was reformed and old rights and privileges were abolished.
 On 31 January 1816, after the establishment of the Kingdom of the Netherlands, the Province of North Brabant decided to rent out the floodplains of the river.
 The mayor of Wijk sued the Province, because the area was a communal ground according to old privileges.
 On 3 June 1817, the court ruled that the floodplains are communal grounds.

-In 1840, Wijk has home to 1,229 people and Aalburg was home to 486 people.
+In 1840, Wijk was home to 1,229 people and Aalburg was home to 486 people.
 Wijk en Aalburg was a separate municipality until 1973, when it merged with Eethen and Veen to form the new municipality of Aalburg.
 In 2019, it was merged into Altena.